mattbriggs/pdf-link-checker/README.md

 - Python module: CSV

     Part of the Python core packages.
 No need to install with PIP.
-CSV standars for comma separated value.
+CSV stands for comma separated value.

     For more information, see [CSV File Reading and Writing](https://docs.python.org/3/library/csv.html)

+- Python module: Threading

+    Part of the Python core packages.
+No need to install with PIP.

+    For more information, see [threading — Thread-based parallelism](https://docs.python.org/3.6/library/threading.html)

 ## Use `pdf_link_check.py`